Actindo-AG/Documentation/VenduoPOS/Integration/07_ManageOffers.md

 > [Info] The SKU (Stock Keeping Unit) is an identification number for the article.
 Therefore, it has to be uniquely assigned to a single article and should not be changed once assigned.

-4. Click the drop-down list *Select Connection* and select the marketplace for which you want to create the offers, e. g. the appropriate POS Store.
+4. Click the drop-down list *Select Connection* and select the marketplace for which you want to create the offers, for instance the appropriate POS Store.
   The drop-down list *Select Attribute Set* is unlocked.

 5. Click the drop-down list *Select Attribute Set* and select the appropriate attribute set for the offer.